Mastering devops: accelerate your ci/cd pipeline today

 Best Practices:

-• Implement blue-green deployments or canary releases for zero downtime.
+• Use blue-green deployments or canary releases for zero downtime.

-Choosing the right tools is critical for mastering DevOps and accelerating your CI/CD pipeline.
-Here are some industry favorites:
+Choosing the right tools is critical for efficiency.
+Here are top picks:

 • Version Control: GitHub, Bitbucket